Sadra3st/Genius-with-Javafx/README.md

 I wanted to add many other features like following,analyzing,customization for profile screen and writing a bio to apply to become an artist and you can still see some unused/unfinished code in my project because I wasn't able to do it due to lack of much Java knowledge and limited time.
 So if you have any ideas to improve this app feel free to tell me!

-Also, if you are my mentor/TA I'm sorry for almost 7 hours delay😬